-First, as many of the chapters make clear, litigation over transfer pricing disputes is expected to increase (almost) everywhere over the next few years, as tax authorities become more confident in their interpretation of transfer pricing guidelines, and ever more alert to public pressure to make big business pay its 'fair share'.
-Some countries have a long record of transfer pricing litigation, and have resolved many of the procedural hurdles in asking a court to rule on exactly where value is created in a multinational; for example, the approach to handling (often conflicting) expert evidence, and the challenge of developing factual evidence in a proportionate but comprehensive way.
-However, it is clear that asking for a ruling results in lengthy - and costly - hearings before the tax tribunals, and many other countries will find themselves grappling with transfer pricing litigation for the first time soon.
+First, as many of the chapters make clear, litigation over transfer pricing disputes is becoming ever more common.
+Some countries have a long record of transfer pricing litigation and have resolved many of the procedural hurdles in asking a court to rule on exactly where value is created in a multinational; for example, the approach to handling (often conflicting) expert evidence and the challenge of developing factual evidence in a proportionate but comprehensive way.
+However, this clearly results in lengthy - and costly - hearings before the tax tribunals and many other countries will soon find themselves grappling with transfer pricing litigation for the first time.